 Before you begin, you should review the technical details of the changes you are publishing.
 The Technical Details window displays only the first level of required deletions in the project.
 See Force Publication Technical Details.

 - To force publish your model, click Force publishing.

 - In the dialog, enter the display name of the GoodData project to which you are publishing these changes.
 This option prevents accidental overwriting of a project to which you did not intend to publish these changes.

-- To confirm that you wish to force the publication after entering the project name, click Force publishing.
+- Click Force publishing to confirm that you want to force the publication after entering the project name.

 The model is published to the project, and any affected metrics and reports are removed from the project.